CrosswaveOmega/JSPyBridge_Async/docs/index.rst

 Welcome to AsyncJavascriptBridge's documentation!
 =================================================

-AsyncJavascriptBridge is a Python library that allows you to seamlessly run JavaScript code from within your Python applications with built in asyncio support, forked from the JSPyBridge library [here](https://github.com/extremeheat/JSPyBridge)
+``javascriptasync`` is a Python library that allows you to seamlessly run JavaScript code from within your Python applications with built in asyncio support, forked from the JSPyBridge library [here](https://github.com/extremeheat/JSPyBridge)

+(Pardon the dust)
 Key Features
 ============

 - Streamlined asyncio support: AsyncJavascriptBridge offers enhanced compatibility with asyncio applications, so each call/init to node.js won't block the rest of your asyncio event loop.
 - Switch between Sync/Async JS calls with a single keyword.
 - Greater Timeout Control
-- Improved code organization: With AsyncJavascriptBridge, the codebase has been refactored to ensure better structure, maintainability, and understandability.
+- Improved code organization: the codebase has been refactored to ensure better structure, maintainability, and understandability.

 Getting Started
 ^^^^^^^^^^^^^^^